Preliminary remark BA/MA

 You can obtain a certified Transcript of Records, for example to apply for a Master's programme, at the Examination Office.

-The Bachelor's program in Sociology begins once a year in the winter semester.
-Since the winter semester 2007/2008 the bachelor major sociology is admission restricted.
-As of the winter semester 2021/2022 the bachelor minor sociology is also again admission restricted.
+The bachelor's degree in sociology begins once a year in the winter semester.
+Since the winter semester 2022/23, the bachelor's major in sociology has been free of admission.
+From the winter semester 2021/2022, admission to the minor in sociology will again be restricted.
 Further information can be found here.